OffCourse/offcourse-next/packages/documentation/public/atoms/Loading.md

-Loading indicator in different size
+The loading indicator can be used in different sizes

 ```react|span-2
   <Loading size="small" />